 My first night in Turkey my new employer brought me to the school dorms in Darica, which is about 30 km outside Istanbul.
-He picked me up from a packed ferry station where my phone didn’t work and little did I know there were 7 different docks spread out over a quarter of a mile.
+He picked me up from a packed ferry station where my phone didn’t work and little did I know there were seven different docks spread out over a quarter of a mile.
 So, after waiting for about 3 hours to try and find this guy I’d never met I finally was on my way to school.
-Unfortunately, this was far from the biggest shock I received that day.
+Unfortunately, this was far from the most prominent shock I received that day.

-When I arrived and toured the facilities.
-They emphasized how these were the special “teacher” ones…I’d get my own room, my own shower, and toilet.
+When I arrived and toured the facilities, they emphasized how these were the special “teacher” ones…I’d get my own room, my own shower, and toilet.
 The room was alright, but I wasn’t ready for this:

 I felt the need to tell everyone about this; I couldn’t stop.
 I had finally found out squat toilets weren’t just for cabin outhouses.
 Apparently, they’re common in the Middle East and East Asia.
-There’s little quirks and protocols associated with all of them.
-I assumed that squat toilets must’ve been the original, but in actuality the first constructed toilets were flush ones from Mesopotamia about 5,000 years ago.
+There are little quirks and protocols associated with all of them.
+I assumed that squat toilets must’ve been the original, but in actuality, the first constructed toilets were flush ones from Mesopotamia about 5,000 years ago.
 Of course, Ancient Babylonia not only created the world’s first system of laws, but they also made the first hole in the ground and chamber pot.
 What innovation!

-As the Dark Ages took down the sewage systems of Europe.
-The East continued to flourish and to this day China and Japan still use their original squat toilet design.
+As the Dark Ages took down the sewage systems of Europe, the East continued to flourish, and to this day China and Japan still use their original squat toilet design.
 However, there ‘s one aspect that the Chinese and Romans shared in regards to their lavatory framework, is that they didn’t have dividers between toilets; in case you wanted it to be a shared experience.
 What a small world!

 The Ottomans introduced the Alla Turka to the rest of Europe in the 19th century.
 What a time to be alive!
 For hygienic reasons, they actually became quite popular.
-As oppose to the Alla Franca or French toilets.
+As opposed to the Alla Franca or French toilets.

 As sewage treatment processes resurged and humans decided they preferred sitting, the Alla Franca became the optimal method of evacuation, like it is today.